ys2473/Interactive-Lab-Hub/Lab 2/README.md

 ** Insert ideas, sketches, [Verplank diagrams](https://ccrma.stanford.edu/courses/250a-fall-2004/IDSketchbok.pdf)), storyboards for your ideas **

-My idea is to make a banana timer.
-Bananas start green, gradually turn yellow, develop spots, and are finally peeled and eaten.
-This process requires a certain amount of time.
-I'm going to use the process of bananas ripening to represent time.
-Firstly, it can represent the passage of time.
-As the bananas gradually ripen, time passes bit by bit.
-Users can judge the approximate time by observing the state of the bananas on the screen.
-Meanwhile, this can also be used as a timer.
-At the beginning of the countdown, the bananas are the greenest.
-As time goes by, the bananas become more and more ripe.
-Until the end of the countdown, the bananas are fully ripe and eaten.
-I divide the ripening of bananas into 12 steps, which also represent 12 hours.
-However, during the countdown, the maturation process will be adjusted according to the length of the countdown.
+My idea is to make a banana clock with an optional timer mode.
+Bananas start out green, gradually turn yellow, develop brown spots, and are finally peeled and eaten.
+I will use this familiar process of maturation to represent the passage of time.

+In clock mode, bananas are divided into 12 visual stages, corresponding to a 12-hour cycle.
+Users can estimate the approximate time by observing the status of bananas on the screen: green represents the start of the cycle (12 o 'clock), yellow represents the middle, brown spots represent the later stage, and empty skins represent the reset before the start of a new cycle.

+This device can also be used as a timer.
+When the countdown begins, the bananas are green.
+As the countdown continued, the bananas ripened.
+When the countdown ended, the bananas were peeled and eaten.
+The maturity rate varies according to the selected countdown length.

-One button can be used to view the current status of the banana, and the other can be used to play an animation of the banana's ripening process.
+Button A shows the current status of the banana.
+Button B plays an animated short film of the banana ripening process.

 <img width="394" height="265" alt="729b274dc5f3c5240594552268b76ab5" src="https://github.com/user-attachments/assets/f096ddf3-2bb5-434d-804a-a72f2691b4ce" />